yxtj/Daiger/src2/runner/WorkFlow.md

 By default, nothing will happen.
 In order to take some actions, one should be register the actions for this type in the reply-handler.

-## Register workers
+## System start

-1. Master : when system starts,
+1. Master : when boot,
-	- send message "CRegister" to workers with its own network-id.
+	- end message "CRegister" to all workers.
-2. Worker : when receive "CRegister" from master,
+2. Worker : when receive "CRegister",
-	- remember the network-id of master.
+	- store the sender's net-id as master's net-id.
-	- send message "CRegister" to master, whose content is ignored.
+	- send message "CRegister" to master AS REPLY, whose content will be ignored.
 3. Master : when receive "CRegister" from a worker,
 	- assign a worker-id for the network-id.
-4. Master : when all workers are registered
-	- send message "CWorkers" to all workers, containing (nid, wid) mapping for all workers.
-5. Worker : when receive "CWorkers",
-	- store them.
-	- send a reply to master.
+	- send a reply
-6. Master : when all workers replied
+4. Master : when all workers are registered,
-	- finish the registering.
+	- finish.
+5. Master : if timeout,
-	- if timeout, terminates the system.
+	- terminate the system.

 ## Run a procedure